'The news of Glen Dimplex‘s plans to wind down its facility in Portadown will be deeply upsetting for staff'

 The firm plans to consolidated from five sites to three flagship hubs.
 Currently the group has manufacturing locations in Newry and Portadown, two sites in Dunleer and a sales and distribution operation in Cloghran that is co-located with its head office.

-In Northern Ireland, the group proposes to invest around €25m in its Newry site which will be repurposed into a centre of excellence for the manufacture of zero carbon, renewable heating solutions including heat pumps.

 Panel and storage heating manufacturing will transfer from the group’s sites in Newry and Portadown to its existing manufacturing site in Lithuania.
-Under this proposal, the Portadown site will close, most likely in 2025, with some staff redeploying to Newry whose operations will also evolve significantly.
+Under this proposal, the Portadown site will close with some staff redeploying to Newry.

 “By signalling these proposed changes significantly in advance of proposed implementation we aim to mitigate the impact on staff and minimise redundancies through training and redeployment and affording the opportunity to apply for hundreds of new roles that will be created over the coming years.